AriFordsham/GHCWiki/working-conventions/repositories.md

 Upstream maintainers don't need to do anything special.
 You can continue to use any version control system and whatever branching policy works best for you.
 However, there are two issues to be aware of:

-- Sometimes we may need to make changes to old versions of libraries, as we try to avoid making interface changes within GHC stable branches and upstream development may have moved on since a GHC stable branch was created.
-When this happens it is up to you whether the changes are sent upstream as normal (and maintained in an upstream branch), or whether they are left only in the GHC repository.

 - For libraries that are shipped with GHC, we need to have releases of libraries that can build with that GHC.
 There may be no suitable